 With adapters that offer passthrough charging (so you can charge your laptop even though you are using up one of the laptop's USB-C ports), look for the charging power it offers.
 12in MacBook and MacBook Air charge at 30W; the 13in MacBook Pro at 61W, and the 15in MacBook Pro at 87W.
 You can certainly use a charger at a lower power, but remember that it will power up slower than when using a higher-wattage charger.

 Most of these adapters include older USB-A (3.0) ports for older devices (although plenty of accessories still use this standard). if you want to use these older USB slots for charging your phone, look out for chargers that include IQuick Charge 3.0 ports.
 If your smartphone is compatible, you can charge your phone up to 80% in just 35 minutes.

-For laptops that support only USB-C the Dodocool USB-C charging hub is a neat gadget that allows you to add on four full-size USB 3.0 ports that can handle data transfer at up to 5Gb/s, and still charge your device via the USB-C input at the bottom.
+For laptops that support only USB-C the UGREEN USB-C 4-port hub is a slim and inexpensive adapter that allows you to add four full-size USB 3.0 ports that can handle data transfer at up to 5Gbps.

 Moshi USB-C Multimedia Adapter

 Moshi has a good selection of USB-C accessories for the MacBook and MacBook Pro.
 This is one of our favourites.
 Its premium build quality and reliability is exactly what Mac users are looking for.

 It offers two USB-C A ports, a godsend for users of recent generations of MacBook and MacBook Pro.
 With an HDMI port, connecting to a larger monitor is a doddle, while the SD card slot tops it off for a true multimedia advantage.

 It's not a problem on the MacBook Pro, but 12in MacBook users should bear in mind there is no USB-C port, so using this while charging is not an option.

 VAVA USB C Hub 8-in-1 Adapter with 4K HDMI